jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 In this analysis, I help the HR department with the following:

-### Performance Enhancement

-1. Who are each department's top five performers for the last three years?

-2. Analyze the affect of training on performance.
+1. How many employees in each department are still with the company and have been there for 3 or more years?

+2. What is the average JobSatisfaction score for employees who have left versus those who remain?

+3. How does the attrition rate vary for employees who work overtime in each department?

-3. Is there a positive relationship between a good work-life balance and performance?
+4. Is there a connection between frequent business travel and lower scores in job satisfaction or work-life balance?

-4. Are there correlations/discrepancies with employee self-assessments and manager evaluations in a given department?
+5. Which departments have the most consistent manager ratings, as indicated by the lowest variation in ManagerRating?

+6. Which employees show consistent improvement or decline in ManagerRating over their review dates?

+7. What combination of demographics (department, age, years at the company) best aligns with high ManagerRating and JobSatisfaction scores?

-5. Does a higher job satisfaction rating align with improved performance metrics?
+8. Does a longer tenure with the current manager correlate with higher job satisfaction or lower turnover rates?

-### Retention and Turnover Insights

-6. Are there any trends between low job satisfaction and attrition rates, specifically across a department or demographic?

-7. Is there a relationship between overtime and turnover?

-8. Does the distance from office seem to affect retention?

-9. How are low relationship satisfaction scores with managers associated with attrition, especially in any specific departments?

-10. Do employees who go longer without promotions have a higher tendency to leave?

-### Boosting Job Satisfaction

-11. Do employees who participate in more training opportunities report higher satisfaction in areas like work-life balance or job contentment?
+9. Are employees who complete more training opportunities given higher ManagerRating scores?

-12. Examine if frequent business travel has any negative impact on job satisfaction, work-life balance, or relationships at work.

-13. How satisfied are employees who live further from the workplace than others?

-14. Are there notable trends in satisfaction scores by gender, age, marital status, and other demographics?

-15. How likely are employees who have been at the company longer to be satisfied with their job?

-16. Does stock options seem to affect employee satisfaction?

-### Managerial Effectiveness

-17. Determine if a longer tenure with the same manager correlates with better job performance and satisfaction scores.

-18. Do lower manager ratings contribute to higher attrition rates?

-19. Which managers facilitate more training opportunities than others, and does this affect their employees' satisfaction and performance?

-20. Examine if employees with longer relationships with their managers experience more frequent promotions.
+10. Does the time since an employee's last promotion correlate with attrition, particularly within specific departments?

 ## Exploratory Data Analysis